docsforadobe/after-effects-scripting-guide/docs/other/viewoptions.md

 #### Description

-When true, indicates guides are locked in the view.
+When `true`, indicates guides are locked in the view.

 #### Type